EMERGE: Enhancing Multimodal Electronic Health Records Predictive Modeling with Retrieval-Augmented Generation: Introduction

 \textbf{Challenge 2: How to encode and incorporate long-text retrieved knowledge with task-relevant characteristics?} The extracted textual knowledge likely contains too many tokens~\cite{xiao2023efficient} for conventional language model inputs (e.g., BERT supports only 512 tokens~\cite{devlin2018bert}).
 However, with the development of long-context LLMs~\cite{zhu2023ExtendContextWindow}, it is feasible to leverage LLMs to distill this knowledge further.
 Additionally, simply integrating the retrieved knowledge may not be task-specific, creating a gap between the knowledge and downstream tasks~\cite{bai2023GripRank,bai2024infusing,bai2023kinet}.
 Therefore, a task-relevant prompting strategy~\cite{openai_prompt_engineering} is necessary during the LLM distillation process.

-To these ends, We propose \modelname{} framework to address the above limitations and challenges with the following approaches, which are our three-fold contributions: \begin{enumerate}[leftmargin=*] \item We design a RAG-driven multimodal EHR enhancement framework for clinical notes and time-series EHR data (\textbf{Response to Limitation 1}). \modelname{} leverages the capabilities of LLMs and professionally labeled large medical knowledge graphs.
+To these ends, We propose \modelname{} framework to address the above limitations and challenges with the following approaches, which are our three-fold contributions: \begin{enumerate}[leftmargin=*,topsep=0pt] \item We design a RAG-driven multimodal EHR enhancement framework for clinical notes and time-series EHR data (\textbf{Response to Limitation 1}). \modelname{} leverages the capabilities of LLMs and professionally labeled large medical knowledge graphs.
 We retrieve medical entities by prompting the LLM for clinical notes and using z-score-based filtering for time-series data, then match them in KG with post-validation and alignment to mitigate hallucination (\textbf{Response to Limitation 3}).
 In addition to triples of entities, we also include more knowledge by extending the entities' definition and description. (\textbf{Response to Limitation 2}). \item Methodologically, we first compare LLM-generated entities with original clinical notes to ensure the entities appear in the raw text.
 We then compute their embeddings and cosine similarities among extracted entities and KG entities, aligning the entities through threshold-based filtering.
 This ensures that the overall entity extraction and matching process adheres to clinical standards with consistency guarantees (\textbf{Response to Challenge 1}).
 We prompt the long-context LLM to summarize the extracted knowledge into a distilled reflection of the patient's health status, instructing the generated content is task-relevant.
 To integrate the extracted knowledge and consider heterogeneity, we design an adaptive multimodal fusion network with a cross-attention mechanism that attentively fuses each modality's representation (\textbf{Response to Challenge 2}). \item Experimentally, our extensive experiments on the MIMIC-III and MIMIC-IV datasets, focusing on in-hospital mortality and 30-day readmission tasks, demonstrate \modelname{}'s superior performance and the effectiveness of each designed module.
-Additionally, to meet practical clinical needs, we evaluate the model's robustness with fewer training samples, showing \modelname{}'s remarkable resilience against data sparsity.
-Moreover, a case study on the generated summaries reflects the framework's soundness, also serving as an interpretable decision-making reference. \end{enumerate}
+Additionally, to meet practical clinical needs, we evaluate the model's robustness with fewer training samples, showing \modelname{}'s remarkable resilience against data sparsity. \end{enumerate}